floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_sg_auth_token.md

 Such an auth token is always associated with the user that has created it.
 The auth token inherits the privileges of the user and freezes them.
 Thus, even if the user later gains or loses privileges, the privileges available to a token remain unchanged.

 When creating auth tokens, it is possible to limit the privileges available to the token to a subset of the user's privileges.
-Also, it is possible limit the life time of an auth token.
+Also, it is possible to limit the lifetime of an auth token.

 Additionally, tokens can be revoked.
 A revoked token won't be accepted by Search Guard anymore, even though its expiry time has not been reached yet.
-Management and revocation of auth tokens is available to the users who created the tokens.
+Management and revocation of auth tokens are available to the users who created the tokens.
 Furthermore, administrators with special privileges can manage and revoke auth tokens of any user.

 Auth tokens issued by Search Guard are based on the JSON Web Token (JWT) standard and are cryptographically signed.
 However, in order to allow management and revocation of tokens, Search Guard also keeps an internal list of issued auth tokens.
 In addition to verifying the JWT signature, Search Guard also uses this internal list to ensure that a token has not been revoked yet.